4-Step Action Plan to Strengthen Your Personal Skills

 Your next step is to create your personal mission statement.
 This is a clear, written description of the person you intend to be in your work life.
 I have often found that this is even more important than setting specific financial or business or sales goals.
 Once you have decided how much you want to earn, you need to write out a personal mission statement that describes the kind of person you intend to become in order to earn that amount of money.

 Remember: Your goal is to identify your personal skills and strengths so that you can deploy yourself in such a way as to increase your personal return on energy.
-In personal strategic planning, one of the best mental techniques that you can use to develop your personal skills is to see yourself as a “bundle of resources” that can be applied in a variety of directions to achieve a variety of objectives.
+In personal strategy planning, one of the best mental techniques that you can use to develop your personal skills is to see yourself as a “bundle of resources” that can be applied in a variety of directions to achieve a variety of objectives.
 As a bundle of resources, the amount of time and energy that you have is limited; therefore, your time and energy must be put to their highest and best use.
 Stand back and imagine that you’re looking at yourself objectively, as if through the eyes of another person, and you’re thinking about how you could apply yourself to bring about the best results.
 See yourself as your own employer or boss.
 What could you do to maximize the output of which you’re capable, and where could you do it?

 Action Plan Step 3: Perform an Audit to Strengthen Personal Skills